nagomiso/saori/README.md

 # Saori

-A simple wrapper library for awswrangler that specializes in issuing queries to AWS Athena.
+A simple wrapper library for awswrangler that specializes in issuing queries to Amazon Athena.